umer7/Deep-Learning/README.md

-# Deep Learning Specialization on Coursera
+## Deep Learning Specialization on Coursera
 ### [Master Deep Learning, and Break into AI](https://www.coursera.org/specializations/deep-learning)

 This is my personal projects for the course.
 The course covers deep learning from begginer level to advanced.
-Highly recommend anyone wanting to break into AI.
+Through five interconnected courses, this develop a profound knowledge of the hottest AI algorithms, mastering deep learning from its foundations (neural networks) to its industry applications (Computer Vision, Natural Language Processing, Speech Recognition, etc.).
 Instructor: Andrew Ng, DeepLearning.ai

 ## Course 1.
 [Neural Networks and Deep Learning]